zdm65477730/FPSLocker-Warehouse/FORMAT.md

 > type: evaluate_write

 It's the same as `write` with one big difference - it is used to write expressions in `value`.
-More about expressions at the bottom of file.
+More about expressions at `Expressions` section.

 > type: compare